 This expansion programme spans different locations, skills and disciplines, supporting lots of communities in different ways.
 We are absolutely committed to helping businesses and individuals to achieve their ambitions.
 The successful establishment of our global risk function demonstrates that Scotland has the talent we need and HSBC is a place that talented people want to work.

 HSBC's global risk function, established in Edinburgh in 2015, will be expanded with new roles also created at its Centre for Excellence for Customer Contact in Hamilton.

-Paul Kelly, HSBC’s group head of policy and oversight for systems, data, and transaction processing risks, says: “All four of our global businesses operate in Scotland, the retail bank, private bank, corporate bank and investment bank.
-Scotland is also home to ten HSBC retail branches.
+Paul Kelly of HSBC’s group head of policy and oversight for systems, data, and transaction processing risks, says: “Our global businesses operate in Scotland include the retail bank, private bank, corporate bank and investment bank.
+Scotland is also home to several HSBC retail branches.
 Quite a lot of the support operations for our investment bank are also based in Scotland."

 Risk and compliance is an area of growing and critical importance to the global banking sector.
 As a result, HSBC wanted to create a UK centre of excellence to handle those functions.

 When it came to choosing the right location for its centre of excellence, HSBC called on the expertise of Scottish Development International (SDI) to help them make an informed choice.